Getting started with Web Technologies

 - Spreadsheet logic for behavior

-The web simply unifies these into one medium & gives a world-wide outreach.
+The web simply unifies these into one medium, but where it shines is in it`s world-wide outreach.

 Why Simplicity Matters